Spinal muscular atrophy: Causes

 The severity of SMA symptoms is broadly related to how well the remaining SMN2 genes can make up for the loss of function of SMN1.
 This partly depends on the number of copies of the SMN2 gene present on the chromosome.
 Whilst healthy individuals usually carry two SMN2 gene copies, people with SMA can have anything between 1 and 5 (or more) of them; the greater the number of SMN2 copies, the milder the disease severity.
 Thus, most SMA type I babies have one or two SMN2 copies; people with SMA II and III usually have at least three SMN2 copies; and people with SMA IV normally have at least four of them.
 However, the correlation between symptom severity and SMN2 copy number is not absolute and there seem to exist other factors affecting the disease phenotype.

 Spinal muscular atrophy is inherited in an autosomal recessive pattern, which means that the defective gene is located on an autosome.
 Two copies of the defective gene – one from each parent – are required to inherit the disorder: the parents may be carriers and not personally affected.
 SMA seems to appear de novo (i.e., without any hereditary causes) in around 2–4% of cases.

 Spinal muscular atrophy affects individuals of all ethnic groups, unlike other well-known autosomal recessive disorders, such as sickle cell disease and cystic fibrosis, which have significant differences in occurrence rate among ethnic groups.
 The overall prevalence of SMA, of all types and across all ethnic groups, is in the range of 1 per 10,000 individuals; the gene frequency is around 1:100; therefore, approximately one in 50 persons are carriers.
 There are no known health consequences of being a carrier.
 A person may learn carrier status only if one's child is affected by SMA or by having the SMN1 gene sequenced.

 Affected siblings usually have a very similar form of SMA.
 However, occurrences of different SMA types among siblings do exist – while rare, these cases might be due to additional de novo deletions of the SMN gene, not involving the NAIP gene, or the differences in SMN2 copy numbers.

-In Bulgaria and Hungary, It is common among Romani people.